sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

      ![](images/firewall19.png "search gateway")

-1. Once the deployment completes navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.nytimes.com/section/world`.
-On Privacy error    conenction page, click on **Advanced**.
+1. Once the deployment completes navigating back to the Bastion VM tab and refresh the page where you have browsed for `www.nytimes.com/section/world`.
+On the Privacy error    connnection page, click on **Advanced**.

       ![](images1/Advanced1.png)